Yuvateja18/Railway-Reservation-Management-System/README.md

 # 🚆 Railway Reservation Management System (Python CLI)

 This is a simple Python-based **Railway Reservation Management System** that allows users to search for trains between two stations on a specific day and choose their preferred coach class.
-The script simulates a train database and interacts with the user via the command line.

 ---